YittynNg/bouncing-ball/README.md

+# Bouncing ball
+There's few experiments on different kind of bouncing ball.

+(i) One bouncing ball

+(ii) Bouncing ball in object oriented design

-* One bouncing ball
+## One bouncing ball

-Writing a single ball bouncing inside a rectangle container box is straight forward, and accomplished with very few lines of codes.
+Writing a single ball bouncing inside a rectangle container box.

-One ball bouncing inside a rectangle box.
+Straight-forward and accomplished with very few lines of codes.
 All codes in one file.
+Poor designed.

-* Bouncing ball in object oriented design
+## Bouncing ball in object oriented design

 Consist of following classes:

-- Container Box Class
+* Container Box Class

-- Ball Class
+* Ball Class

-- Ball WorldClass - provides Control Logic such as gameStart() and gameUpdate()
+* Ball WorldClass - provides Control Logic such as gameStart() and gameUpdate()

 Two main classes:

-- Main Class - small frame
+* Main Class - small frame

-- Main Full Screen Only Class - full screen
+* Main Full Screen Only Class - full screen